zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **Can I sync my Google calendar for personal use with Teams?**

-- No, it’s currently not possible to sync your consumer (Gmail) Google calendar with Teams.
+- No, it’s currently not possible to sync your consumer Gmail or Gmail Google eCalendar for personal use with Teams.
 However, you can import your Gmail calendar into Microsoft Outlook.
 - You can also use the [Teams Meeting add-on](https://workspace.google.com/marketplace/app/microsoft_teams_meeting) to schedule Teams meetings directly from your Google calendar for personal use.

 **I previously set up calendar forwarding using this wizard.
 Why should I switch to the sync experience, and how do I do it?**